 The flaw is in the packaging

-I think the biggest flaw that most LoA experts have been making is marketing it as a magic wand to attract goodies into our lives.
-Such an approach both mystifies and trivialises LoA.
+I think the biggest flaw that most law of attraction “experts” have been making is marketing it as a magic wand to attract goodies into our lives.
+Such an approach both mystifies and trivialises the phenomenon.

-The underlying premise of LoA is that everything is made up of energy including our thoughts; hence, our thoughts manifest our reality.
-Proponents of LoA use this logic to explain how LoA works.
+The underlying premise of the law of attraction is that everything is made up of energy including our thoughts; hence, our thoughts manifest our reality.
+Proponents of LoA use this logic to explain how the law works.
 Many of them try to lend it further credibility by throwing science into their explanations for good measure.
 For example, some mention legitimate quantum physics concepts like the observer effect.